ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The core method is `unzip` with `firsts` and `seconds` allowing for
-selecting either the first or second element of a tuple in the `F`.
-Importantly, `unzip` is the opposite of `zip`.

 Metoda utama dari kelas tipe `Unzip` adalah `unzip` dengan `firsts`
 dan `seconds` sebagai pemilih elemen pertama ataupun kedua dari pasangan
 pada `F`.
 Dan yang paling penting adalah, `unzip` merupakan kebalikan
 dari `zip`.

-The methods `unzip3` to `unzip7` are repeated applications of `unzip`
-to save on boilerplate.
-For example, if handed a bunch of nested
-tuples, the `Unzip[Id]` is a handy way to flatten them:

 Metoda `unzip3` sampai `unzip7` merupakan pengaplikasian yang diulang
 dari `unzip` untuk menghilangkan basa basi.
 Sebagai contoh, bila kita